halcyonnouveau/clorinde/CONTRIBUTING.md

 #### **Development Setup**

-1. Ensure you have Rust installed (minimum version 1.70.0)
+1. Ensure you have Rust installed
-2. Install PostgreSQL for testing
-3. Clone the repository: `git clone https://github.com/halcyonnouveau/clorinde.git`
+2. Clone the repository: `git clone https://github.com/halcyonnouveau/clorinde.git`
-4. Run `cargo run --package test_integration -- --apply-codegen` to codegen the repo and all workspace packages
+3. Run `cargo run --package test_integration -- --apply-codegen` to codegen the repo and all workspace packages
-5. Run `cargo test --all` to ensure all tests pass
+4. Run `cargo test --all` to ensure all tests pass

 #### **Coding Standards**